Perthcelyn: Football club

 Perthcelyn also has one of the valley's most successful football clubs since 1999.
 In the first decade of the 21st century, Dean Gore took the Perthcelyn United Youth teams, and won several trophies throughout the Aberdare Valley Football League.
 In 2009 Dean along with new manager and former semi-pro footballer Anthony Jenkins embarked on winning countless trophies with a Senior Men's team.
-The club reached the South Wales Amateur League in 2011, and they won that title, to take them one step away from Welsh League Football.
+The club reached the South Wales Amateur League in 2011, and they won that title, to take them one step away from the Welsh Football League.

 Lack of resources and player commitment meant the club had to drop out of the league and they were re-branded as AFC Perthcelyn.
 Perthcelyn has continued to win trophies under Mark Anthony, including a local league treble in 2014, and has competed in Cup finals in 2016 and 2017 all in the Aberdare Valley League.
-In 2017–18, the club changed to Sunday league in TERV for a variety of reasons; but a return to Saturday football in the AVFL came about in the 2019/20 season.
+In 2017–18, the club changed to Sunday league in the Taff Ely & Rhymney Valley Alliance League for a variety of reasons; but a return to Saturday football in the AVFL came about in the 2019–20 season.
+Sadly the club folded in 2021.

 Geography

-Pertheclyn is located on the hillside above Penrhiwceiber, with the village being bounded by Penrhiwceiber to the north and east, and by Tyntetown to the south.
-Local facilities include 'Pertheclyn Primary School', 'Perthcelyn Infant School' and 'Perthcelyn Community Centre'.
+Perthcelyn is located on the hillside above Penrhiwceiber, with the village being bounded by Penrhiwceiber to the north and east, and by Tyntetown to the south.
+Local facilities include 'Perthcelyn Primary School', 'Perthcelyn Infant School' and 'Perthcelyn Community Centre'.
 Historically Penrhiwceiber Colliery was located nearby on the outskirts of the village.